NIGON208/miele-lxiv/doc/how-to-build.md

 ---
 ### **DCMTK**:

-- Download the sources, then edit them as follows:
+- Download the sources, then edit them as follows (a patch will be provided here in the future):

 - Add `#undef verify` at the top of file `dcmdata/dcobject.h` (line 24)